Sports Injuries and Chiropractic Care

 Types of Sports Injuries

 There are two kinds of sports injuries: acute and chronic.
 Acute injuries occur suddenly when playing or exercising.
-Sprained ankles, strained backs, and fractured hands are acute injuries.
+Acute injuries include sprained ankles, strained backs, and fractured hands.
 Signs of an acute injury include:

 - Sudden, severe pain